inoxlang/inox/docs/builtin.md

 ### hash_password

-the hash_password function hashes a password string using the Argon2id algorithm, it returns a string containing: the hash, a random salt and parameters.
+The hash_password function hashes a password string using the Argon2id algorithm, it returns a string containing: the hash, a random salt and parameters.
 You can find the implementation in this file: https://github.com/inoxlang/inox/blob/master/internal/globals/crypto.go.

 **examples**